 - to regulator(s) and/or associated parties because of our legal obligations.

-This may require us to disclose and transfer your information to third party service providers, regulators and other bodies and agencies in the United Kingdom, EU or other jurisdictions.
-Unless the transfer is necessary for the performance of our services or you have expressly consented to the transfer of the personal information, or the transfer is otherwise permitted under the DP Law, we will only transfer your personal information to a country or territory that is deemed to have an adequate level of protection under the DP Law, or where there are adequate safeguards in place to protect the personal information.
+We may be required to disclose and transfer your information to third party service providers, regulators and other bodies and agencies in the United Kingdom, EU or other jurisdictions.
+Unless the transfer is necessary for the performance of services we provide or you have requested, you have expressly consented to the transfer of the personal information or the transfer is otherwise permitted under the DP Law; we will only transfer your personal information to a country or territory that is:

-We shall not provide your information to any other third parties (e.g. for marketing purposes) without your express consent and acknowledge that such consent may be withdrawn by you at any time.
+We shall not provide your information to any other third parties (e.g. for marketing purposes) without your express consent and acknowledge that such consent may be withdrawn by you at any time by emailing [email protected] or calling +44 1481 720581.

 How do we use your personal information?